 The Cape Coral R/Sea Hawks operates, under the guidelines of the Academy of Model Aeronautics (AMA) and the by laws of the Cape Coral R/Sea Hawks.
 An individual that does not belong to the R/Sea Hawks and AMA may fly, on a limited basis with an instructor, prior to joining the R/Sea Hawks and AMA.
 If the individual wishes to pursue the hobby he/she must then join the AMA and become a member of the R/Sea Hawk Club.

 LEARNING TO FLY

 Almost anyone can learn to fly a radio controlled model aircraft, with the help of a competent flight instructor.
 This manual is intended as a guide to help the student understand the steps necessary to learn the art of flying a radio-controlled airplane.
-By providing a somewhat standardized curriculum and an experienced instructor the solo pilot will achieve at the necessary understanding and skills to be able to safely fly a radio-controlled airplane at a busy model field.
+By providing a somewhat standardized curriculum and an experienced instructor the pilot will achieve the necessary understanding and skills to be able to safely fly a radio-controlled airplane at a busy model field.